Steve Mann (American guitarist): History

-Around 1967 Mann suffered a mental breakdown and went into partial retirement.
+Around 1967, Mann went into partial retirement due to struggles with mental illness.
 His few recordings became collector's items and his music became legendary among blues guitar aficionados.
-In 2003, Mann moved to Berkeley, California where he began to perform again with the help of friends Will Scarlett and Janet Smith of Bella Roma Music.
+In 2003, Mann moved to Berkeley, California, where he began to perform again with the help of friends Will Scarlett and Janet Smith of Bella Roma Music.
 In 2005, Mann released a new album on CD, Steve Mann: Alive and Pickin, which featured re-releases of previously recorded material, including performances with Janis Joplin, as well as a new song written and performed by Mann.

-In July 2009, the studio master tape of "Straight Life" was provided by John Lyon who had protected it from destruction since the 1970s.
+In July 2009, the studio master tape of Straight Life was provided by John Lyon who had protected it from destruction since the 1970s.
 The tape has been digitized and re-released on CD by Bella Roma Music.
-Mann died on September 9, 2009 in Berkeley, California.
+Mann died on September 9, 2009, in Berkeley, California.